CassioML/cassio-website/docs/index.md

 but of course you can use any Cassandra installation, provided you adapt the few lines of code that connect to your database.

+!!! info "Experimental Cassandra features"

+    Some of the features rely on the "Vector Similarity Search" capabilities, which is being added to Cassandra and is not yet merged to the released versions.

+    In order to start experimenting with them, at the moment, you need to build the binary yourself from the source and start an instance locally.

+    Refer to the [Local DB Setup](/local_db_setup) for instructions.
+This notice will be lifted as the feature will be shipped with Cassandra.

 Similarly, many of the examples need access to third-party services such as LLMs provided by OpenAI: make sure you follow the [API setup](/api_setup) to configure the necessary API Keys